eQTL-Catalogue/eQTL-Catalogue-website/src/Data_access.md

 On our [FTP site](http://ftp.ebi.ac.uk/pub/databases/spot/eQTL) you will find both tab-delimited flat files as well as HDF5 files.

-The metadata for all uniformly processed datasets can be found [here](https://github.com/eQTL-Catalogue/eQTL-Catalogue-resources/blob/master/data_tables/dataset_metadata.tsv).
+The metadata for all uniformly processed datasets can be found [here](https://github.com/eQTL-Catalogue/eQTL-Catalogue-resources/blob/master/data_tables/dataset_metadata_r7.tsv).

 The URLs of all individual tab-delimited files together with metadata can be found [here](https://github.com/kauralasoo/eQTL-Catalogue-resources/blob/master/tabix/).

 Fine mapping results can be downloaded from [here](http://ftp.ebi.ac.uk/pub/databases/spot/eQTL/susie/).

-QTL coverage plots can be downloaded from here [here](http://ftp.ebi.ac.uk/pub/databases/spot/eQTL/coverage_plots/)

 All file formats are explained [here](https://github.com/eQTL-Catalogue/eQTL-Catalogue-resources/blob/master/tabix/Columns.md).